-Volunteer leaders who have already led an ICV trail team or a holiday group in Iceland are always svery welcome.
-Volunteers with experience in leading teams in other countries than Iceland who would like to take the leadership of a conservation volunteer group in Iceland may also contact the coordinator and discuss further steps.
+Volunteer leaders who have already led an ICV trail team or a holiday group in Iceland are always very welcome.
+Volunteers with experience in leading teams in other countries than Iceland who would like to lead ICV teams may also contact the coordinator and discuss further steps.
+We usually would like them to join our annual Leaders' training course held in mid March.
 Please contact: email@example.com

 The Environment Agency of Iceland also organizes, at regular basis, workshops and trainings for both new and experienced team leaders.
 Volunteer leaders who are already in our database will be contacted to participate to these activities.

 |Roger Whysal organizing the teams during the training week.

 Roger, besides leading trail teams, has contributed enormously to the development of the ICV trail team programme

 |Coordinator Assistant Elise Lepine and volunteers’ leaders